sjbarag/brs/README.md

 ##### `mock.getMockName()`

-Returns the name of the mock.
+Returns the name of the mocked function.

 ```brightscript
 mock = _brs_.mockFunction("fooBar", function()